 - Have ready the measured almond cream and the sliced peaches.
 After the dough is rolled the assembly should be quick so the pie crust doesn't start to soften too much.

-- Roll the dough: start with the disk of cold dough on the counter, roll it a few inches, and finish on a piece of paper that will then go onto the baking sheet with the assembled galette.
-You will need to roll the dough about 3 extra inches than the galette size you want to make.
+- If using homemade crust: To roll the dough, start with the disk of cold dough on the counter, roll it a few inches, and finish on a piece of paper that will then go onto the baking sheet with the assembled galette.
+You will need to roll the dough about 2 extra inches than the galette size you want to make.

 - Lightly flour the counter space and have ready the piece of parchment paper at least 8x8 inches.